Bloons

 Bloons is a video game franchise developed by Ninja Kiwi.
-The games involve players using monkeys, armed with various tools, to pop as many "bloons" (balloons) as possible.
+The games involve players using monkeys, often armed with various tools, weapons, and machines, to pop as many "bloons" (balloons) as possible.
 They include the Bloons series, the Bloons Tower Defense series, and several other spin-offs.
 Most of the earlier Bloons games are browser-based games that use Adobe Flash Player, although some are available on other platforms.
 Mobile games based on the Bloons series are distributed through the App Store, Google Play, and some through Steam.
-Games made by Ninja Kiwi older than Bloons TD 6 are available through the Ninja Kiwi Archive on Steam.
+Although now unavailable on Ninja Kiwi's website, Flash-based games older than BTD6 are available on the Ninja Kiwi Archive.

 Development

 The traditional "Balloon and Dart" carnival game provided the inspiration for the original Bloons game.

 The first Bloons game was developed by Stephen and Chris Harris, two brothers from New Zealand.
 Prior to working on Bloons, the pair had released Cash Sprint – a successful racing game that incorporated weekly prizes.
 After the success of Cash Sprint, they developed their own web portal for flash games, but failed to gain the necessary traffic.
 Instead they decided to focus on their own games, and launched a website – Ninjakiwi.com – with five of their own games.
 The site was a success, and this led to their work on Bloons.

 The basic concept for Bloons came from Stephen's wife.
 When Stephen asked her what would be fun in a new game, she brought up carnival games with darts and balloons.
-The first version was developed quickly, and the game was released on March 5, 2007.
+The first version was developed quickly, and the game was released on March 27, 2007.
 It proved popular, especially after being picked up by Digg, and soon reaching approximately 100,000 players per day.
 By 2012 the game had been played 1.5 billion times.